 Peter Tsung Kei Wong 王棕琦

-As an intellectual and literary historian, my research explores the complex interaction between textual culture, classical studies, historiography, poetry, philosophy, and political culture in ancient China.
+As a philologically informed intellectual and literary historian, my research explores the complex interaction between textual culture, classical scholarship, historiography, poetry, philosophy, and political culture in ancient China.

 My current book project, The Big Book Theory: The Unlikely Rise of Tomes and Its Consequences in Ancient China, tells for the first time the story of how, from 240 to 100 BCE, the belated invention of the big book as a textual form in ancient China sparked a big bang, transforming Chinese empires, political culture, historiography, philosophy, poetry, and classical studies.
 This project has been recognized with the Charlotte Elizabeth Procter Honorific Fellowship from Princeton University and the 2024 Young Scholar Award from China Times Cultural Foundation.